Statement

 Mystical musings, messy interactions, provisional notions, and pleasures.
 I’ve been trying to find a way to put paint into words for years, but it always remains one step ahead of me.
 The elements of a painting make no sense to a logical mind, like an equation that mixes its units, yet occasionally add up to spaces that hold together my disparate thoughts.
 The only way I know how to do it is to place one mark on a surface at a time and see where it leads.

-These paintings are what happens when curiosity collides with reality, the trees talk back, and cosmic forces run amok.
-The funny thing about art is that it can succeed with or without a coherent argument – the struggle is to obtain something real.
+I like to think my paintings are what happens when curiosity collides with reality, the trees talk back, and cosmic forces run amok.
+The funny thing about art is that it will succeed with or without a coherent argument.
 What emerges in these paintings is a quiet, persistent state of consciousness, both a reflection of nature and a liberation of the mind from nature.